tcashel/libgemini/README.md

 This project uses the following:
 - [`liblifthttp`][liblifthttp] to to handel HTTP requests.
+  - As a git submodule
 - [`simdjson`][simdjson] for json support.
+  - As a git submodule

 ## Rough Project plan / Ideas